 Configuration

-ACORN can be configured using JSON or YAML format files.
-These configuration files allow users to specify various options and settings for the ACORN CLI tool, including input and output directories, logging levels, and other parameters.
+ACORN can be configured using JSON or YAML format flat files.
+These configuration files allow users to specify options and settings for the ACORN CLI tool, including input and output directories and logging levels.

 Example